Skruphold/Note-Taker-App/readme.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
 This application was built so that a user can enter a title for a note.
 Then a description for that note and be able to save it so they can view it later.
 They can also re-visit the note and still use the plus button to open a new note.
-The user can also hit the delete button to remove a not if at all necessary.
+The user can also hit the delete button to remove a note if at all necessary.

 ## Deployed Application
 [Note taker](https://dry-stream-10950.herokuapp.com/)